MichelDeudon/formations/content/en/c/ecolinguistics/uc1-debias-language.md

 |Yvonne Molinier | Grand-Combe, 1924 | Dedicated her life to the cause of children.|

 <i> Tributes to XX women in Montpellier, Occitanie.</i>

+See also the page [Portraits of women from Montpellier](https://www.montpellier.fr/4412-femmes-de-montpellier.htm).